lshiffer/homePage/README.md

 If local, run 'php artisan serve'.
 MUST HAVE php >= 5.5

-<h2>Current Issues</h2>
+<h2>Known Issues</h2>

 Scrollbars not properly resetting.
+A known fix but not of priority.

 New user's default picture not loaded upon /first/ login.
+Speculated to be a lapse in time between creating a profile and the page being loaded.
+Reclicking the User's profile (user's name in chat OR profile under user's name in corner) shows the correct profile.

 <h3>Considerations</h3>
 I've had experience in front-end development so I chose to focus more on the backend and communicating between the client and server.